andersonmisobuchi/webpage/content/publication/spectral/index.md

 ---
-title: "Sparse SYK and traversable wormholes"
+title: "Spectral form factor in sparse SYK models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here